ucsb-cs24/f22/assort/README.md

 ## Hints

 - Recursion works very nicely on linked lists.
+- The standard comparison operators will give you the correct ordering.
 - Work on the `insert()` and `print()` (forward) functions first.
 These are used in almost all the tests, so you won't pass much until they work.
 - Don't write a `main()` function in `List.cpp`.
 If you want to test your code,